WomenThinkCode/2-FirstDataTypes/README.md

 1. Create a branch and complete these exercise.

 ### MinutesConversion
-In a file called MinutesConversion.java create an application that takes use input as an int and int of minutes and coverts it to hours and days.
+In a file called MinutesConversion.java create an application that takes use input as an int of minutes and coverts it to hours and days.

 ### ElectionStatistics
 In a file called ElectionStatistics.java create an application that takes user input for three